 View exquisite Māori carvings, including a waka prow associated with Te Ātiawa paramount chief Wiremu Kingi Te Rangitaake, and see treasures touched by the hands of famous Māori leaders like Te Whiti o Rongomai and Titokowaru, including some of the gifts they have presented to others in thanks such as the piupiu (flax skirt) given to nurse Ann Evans, in gratitude for the six weeks' medical care she gave to the great chief Titokowaru while he lay dying from pneumonia.

 The adze (Poutama whiria) that helped carve the Tokomaru canoe along with the anchor stone from the same canoe is here.
 There are also the carvings from the meeting house Rua-toki Te Hau held for safe-keeping for the people of Puniho Marae.

-They all sit alongside perhaps the most remarkable taonga of the gallery – a remarkable stone carving.
+They all sit alongside perhaps the most remarkable taonga of the gallery – an intricate stone carving.

 But these are not the only treasures the gallery holds, for there are also stories here – stories of times past, of conflict, of belief, of sorrow and of hope for the future.